UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^
-The property `edm:hasType` was selected.
+The property `edm:hasType` was selected for values that fall outside of the preceding table.
+For values that match, `dcterms:type` has been selected.

 `Example record - volvoices:11551 <https://digital.lib.utk.edu/collections/islandora/object/volvoices:11551/datastream/MODS/view>`_